-Luckily, for you - there are many quick, healthy and easy low calorie lunch ideas that you can make at home and bring them with you wherever you go.
+Lucky for you there are many quick and healthy meals that you can make at home and bring them with you wherever you go.
 They all taste great (trust me, I'm a picky eater!) and are really affordable to throw together, as well.

 Low Calorie Lunch Ideas

 Here come the ideas for a healthy, delicious and flavorful lunch!